freesoft/detox_bot2/paper/paper.md

 ## classifier upgrade

 As mentioned above, we are considering to replace ML/NLP library from sckilt-learn to Apache Spark + Mllib.
-The team already created a running demo that can classify the comment and has equivalent F1 score, but didn't have enough time to replace the model before the progress report.
+The team already created a running demo that can classify comments slightly worse F1 score.
+The team is still working on tuning the model and testing it out on GCP before pushing the changes to github.

 ## better modeling result share